 Are feelings needed for good decision making?

-As leaders, we aspire to do what is right, what is relevant, what is needed.
+As leaders, we aspire to think what is right, do what is right, what is relevant, what is needed.
 The approach I elaborate below helps us to do just this.
-The listening and questions that a coach provides helps this process to become fruitful.
+The listening and questions that a coach provides helps this process to become fruitful and help you understand your thoughts around your feelings.

 Thinking about my feeling is: